tglauner/course_xva_essentials/README.md

 2. **Upload to the server**
    Copy the `dist/` directory to `/var/www/html/course_xva_essentials/frontend/dist` on the Droplet.
 3. **Configure Apache**
-   Enable required modules (`a2enmod rewrite headers`).
+   Enable required modules (`a2enmod rewrite headers dir`) so that the SPA rewrite rules and security headers are applied.
    Deploy the `deploy/apache.conf` vhost so that it serves

-   `https://www.course-xva-essentials.tglauner.com` directly from the built frontend:
+   `https://www.course-xva-essentials.tglauner.com` directly from the built frontend with deep-link rewriting handled by `mod_rewrite`:
    ```
    a2ensite course-xva-essentials
    systemctl reload apache2